 Here's how you connect a new pair of AirPods to Mac:

 - Click on the Bluetooth in the menu bar.
-If it’s not there, go to System Preferences > Bluetooth > On.
+If it's not there, go to System Preferences/System Settings > Bluetooth > On

 - Select AirPods from the list of devices and click Connect.

-Unfortunately, AirPods are not frictionless with macOS.
+Unfortunately, AirPods don’t always work like magic on macOS.
 Unlike iOS experience, pairing your wireless headphones with Mac can be troublesome.
 Random Bluetooth issues, AirPods get disconnected when watching videos — these are only some of the reported issues.
-There’s help, though.
+There's help, though.

 How to pair AirPods with iPhone

-Start your AirPods journey by connecting to mobile.
-Make sure your iPhone is signed in to iCloud.
+Almost every AirPods journey starts on a phone.
+To pair your AirPods for the first time, make sure your iPhone is signed in to iCloud.
 If you use the account with the same Apple ID across all your Apple devices, the AirPods will be automatically set up with all of them.
-That’s definitely a huge shortcut.
+That's definitely a huge shortcut.

 - If you don't have Siri set up on your iPhone (and you're using AirPods 2 or AirPods Pro), follow the instructions on the screen to set it up.